Watch the chapter overview trailer here:

 ABOUT THIS TUTORIAL

 Think of the mace tutorial as the “little brother” of the sword tutorial.
-It will provide you with the perfect starting point into the world of ZBrush and on top of that you can follow the first two parts (3Ds Max Blockout and ZBrush modeling) on the ChamferZone YouTube channel for free.
+It will provide you with the perfect starting point into the world of hard surface ZBrush and on top of that you can follow the first two parts (3Ds Max Blockout and ZBrush modeling) on the ChamferZone YouTube channel for free.
 Make sure to watch the also free “Beginners Guide to learning ZBrush” video that you can find on the YouTube channel.
 The focus is on how to use ZBrush to detail out highpoly models for which we create the base in 3Ds Max.
 Every step is documented without fast forwarding.

 __________ FREE CHAPTERS _________